What Services Does SafetyNet Wireless Offer

 - The annual household income is 135% or less of the Federal Poverty Guidelines.

-The Affordable Connectivity Program Eligibility Criteria
+The ACP Eligibility Criteria

 - The annual household income is 200% or less of the Federal Poverty Guidelines.